yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/08. Automatic aggregations/readme.md

-# Automatic Aggregation
+# Automatic Aggregations

 ## Introduction
 As per Microsoft documentation, _[Automatic Aggregations](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto) in Power BI use state-of-the-art machine learning (ML) to continuously optimize DirectQuery semantic models for maximum report query performance.
 Automatic aggregations are built on top of existing user-defined aggregations infrastructure first introduced with composite models for Power BI_.

-In this example we will showcase how to enable Automatic Aggregations on Power BI semantic model and train Automatic Aggregations in order to speed up exploring report.
-You can follow the steps mentioned in the [Step by Step Instructions](#step-by-step-instructions) section.
+In this quickstart, we showcase how to enable [Automatic Aggregations](https://learn.microsoft.com/en-us/power-bi/enterprise/aggregations-auto) on Power BI semantic model and train Automatic Aggregations in order to speed up exploring report.
+You can follow the steps mentioned in the [Step by step walkthrough](#step-by-step-walkthrough) section.

-## Pre-requisites
+## Prerequisites

 Before you begin, ensure you have the following:

-- [Databricks account](https://databricks.com/), access to a Databricks workspace, and Databricks SQL Warehouse.
+- [Databricks account](https://databricks.com/), access to a Databricks workspace, Unity Catalog, and Databricks SQL Warehouse
-- [Power BI Desktop](https://powerbi.microsoft.com/desktop/) installed on your machine.
-Latest version is highly recommended.
+- [Power BI Desktop](https://powerbi.microsoft.com/desktop/), latest version is highly recommended
 - Power BI **Premium** workspace
 - [DAX Studio](https://daxstudio.org/)

-## Step by Step Instructions
+## Step by step walkthrough

 1. Create an initial Power BI dataset based on **samples** catalog, **tpch** schema.
 Add tables and relationships as shown on the screenshot below.
 The dimension tables **customer** and **nation** should be set to Dual storage mode.
 The fact tables **orders** and **lineitem** should be set to Direct Query storage mode.
 Below is the data model for the sample report.

     ![sample report](./images/DataModel.png)